 Eric is a member of the American College of Real Estate Lawyers (ACREL) and has held regional and national positions with real estate organizations.
 Eric was recently named “Lawyer of the Year” for Philadelphia Real Estate Law by The Best Lawyers in America (2016) and has been recognized by Chambers USA: America’s Leading Lawyers for Business and Best Lawyers since 2003.
 In 2014, The Philadelphia Business Journal honored Eric as one Philadelphia’s most influential real estate lawyers.

-Represented a global private equity fund in a series of transactions relating to a 53-story, 1 million square foot marquee office building in Philadelphia, PA.
+A global private equity fund in a series of transactions relating to a 53-story, 1 million square foot trophy office building in Philadelphia, Pennsylvania.

-Represented a publicly-traded REIT in acquisition of Boston, MA 1,050,000 square-foot office tower and parking garage for $705 million.
+A publicly-traded REIT in acquisition of Boston, Massachusetts trophy office tower 1,050,000 square-foot office tower and parking garage for $705 million.

 Boston College Law School, 1981, J.D., With Honors